AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/admin-console-overview.md

 The storage quotas are flexible for end users up to the amount of storage purchased by the organization.

-You can also view how much quota is used by individual users and the overall quota consumed by all the users Learn more: [https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html](https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html)
+You can also view how much quota is used by individual users and the overall quota consumed by all the users.

+Learn more: [https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html](https://helpx.adobe.com/enterprise/using/manage-adobe-storage.html)

 ## Packages {#packages}